 Like many other palms, areca palms enjoy moist soil.
 However, constantly saturated soils can lead to problems with root rot.

-The best watering schedule allows the soil to dry out a bit between waterings.
-A good rule is to water when the top 2 inches of soil is dry to the touch.
+In my experience, the best watering schedule allows the soil to dry out a bit between waterings.
+A good rule that I follow is to water when the top 2 inches of soil is dry to the touch.

 These plants can be sensitive to fluoride and chloride in water, so avoid tap water.
-Rainwater and distilled water are both great options.
+Rainwater and distilled water are both great options or simply leave tap water to stand out overnight (my preferred method).

-You can use a fertilizer that is designed for houseplants or palms.
-Dilute the fertilizer to half the recommended strength to avoid burning your plant.
+I use a liquid fertilizer that is designed specifically for houseplants or palms.
+I also dilute the fertilizer to half the recommended strength to avoid burning your plant.

-If you see any yellow or brown fronds, you can remove them with your hands or a pair of shears.
+If you see any yellow or brown fronds on areca palms, you can remove them with your hands or a pair of shears.

 Horticulture professionals propagate areca palms via seed.
 They soak the seeds in sulfuric acid and then place them in a warm environment.
 The seeds can wait up to six weeks to germinate.